-The Expanded Function Dental Auxiliary course is a less than part-time program and includes didactic, pre-clinical laboratory, and clinical training.
+The Expanded Function Dental Auxiliary course is less than a part-time program and includes didactic, pre-clinical laboratory, and clinical training.
 It is affiliated with several hospitals and health agencies in the Cleveland metropolitan area, where a portion of the clinical training takes place.
 The majority of clinical experience occurs in the student’s place of employment.
 Students are selected for admission on the basis of their performance on an entrance examination administered by the program faculty.

 Upon successful completion of this accredited program, an auxiliary is eligible to sit for the state certifying examination provided by the Commission on Dental Testing in Ohio or the Commission on Dental Competency Assessments.

 Information about admission to the EFDA program can be found on the School of Dental Medicine website.

-Students begin the program learning tooth anatomy, contour and contact using wax.
+Students begin the program learning tooth anatomy, contour, and contact using wax.
 Then students gradually advance through one, two, three, and complex surface restorations of amalgam and composite on the typodont.
-Rubber dam placement and sealant placement are also learned.
+Rubber dam placement, gingival retraction cord placement, and sealant placement are also learned.

 Part of the responsibility for being in the program will be for the employer dentist to allow the EFDA trainee to perform intra-oral procedures (restorations) in the office once the student has successfully passed semester one amalgam, composite, and sealant competencies.

-Mock board exams are given the second semester, simulating the testing atmosphere of the actual state examination.
+Mock board exams are given during the second semester, simulating the testing atmosphere of the actual state examination.